Watchin' God Book One - Listed Alphabetically

 I haven't done this - yet! - but rumor has it from my (older) friends that it's a blast!

-Take the Hurricane Turn on the Alaska Railroad (that's what we used to call it back in the day when the North- and South-bound passenger trains met at Honolulu and exchanged passengers), now known as the Hurricane Turn.
+Take the Hurricane Turn on the Alaska Railroad (we used to call it the Honolulu Turn back in the day when the North- and South-bound passenger trains met at Honolulu and exchanged passengers).
 It's a 5 hour trip.
 Possibly the last flagstop train in the country - maybe the world!

 Head north on the Parks Highway to your next stop.
 On the way, keep a lookout at Mile 188.5 for the giant igloo.

 Someone tried to sell it, and The Daily Mail in the UK picked up the event.
-I, personally, have never stopped.
-Maybe this trip??
+I stopped once, but have lost the pictures.

 Drive to the Park (McKinley Park if you're old-school.
 Denali National Park and Preserve if you're politically correct.)

-The Parks Highway from the Park entrance north a mile or so is affectionately (or not) known as Glitter Gultch.
+The Parks Highway from the Park entrance north a mile or so is affectionately (or not) known as Glitter Gulch.
 Hotels, tourist traps, food, tours.
 You can walk on a paved path from the park headquarters.
-I'm sure there is a shuttle from the Park headquarters.
+I'm sure there is a shuttle, also.
 Or you can drive after you see the Panorama at the Park.
 Parking might be a bit dicey, but it can be had.
 There are several 'shopping centers' with gravel parking lots.

 Arrive in Healy and spend a few days.
-There really are enough things to do, and lodging is somewhat cheaper there than staying on Glitter Gultch.
+There really are enough things to do, and lodging is somewhat cheaper there than staying in Glitter Gulch.

 These cabins are small, but the beds are good.
 There are also rafting tours available from the office.